Minutes from the first Symposium on Social Media and Regulation in Converged Environment “Lessons Learned, Policies Suggested, Trends Forecasted”

-Stefanie Fuchsloch got back to the Network Enforcement Act stating that this Act helps transparency, demonstrating which criminal offence happened.
+Stefanie Fuchsloch got back to the Network Enforcement Act stating that this Act helps transparency, demonstrating which criminal offense happened.
 However, being regulated on two governments’ levels, media and Act implementation should be more transparent for users.
-The speaker also underlined that it is debatable still since there is the discussion of how some items were wrongly deleted claiming to have the right to be heard.
+The speaker also underlined that it is debatable still since there is a discussion of how some items were wrongly deleted claiming to have the right to be heard.

 Munir Podumljak pointed out that justice cannot be privatized since it is against civilization principles; freedom of speech is one of these basic rules (see on this P 2.9).
 He also stressed the need to differentiate criminal activity and freedom of speech because users have the right to complain.